-- 1. Apply a voltage at one end of Network 7 between A and B. - 2.
-Using a stimulator, select a pulse of 1s duration, 1V amplitude (set to 0.5 V) and frequency at 0.75Hz. - 3.
-Connect the voltmeter across each "membrane" resistor in turn, and note the PD across that resistor. - 4.
-Leave one end of the voltmeter probe stationary at (A-lead, Red) while the other lead is moved successively along locations1-5. - 5.
-Record the data in the table below. - 6.
-Plot each value on a graph of PD against distance from the source, with the membrane resistors being unit distance apart.
+Apply a voltage at one end of Network 7 between A and B. Using a stimulator, select a pulse of 1s duration, 1V amplitude (set to 0.5 V) and frequency at 0.75Hz.
+Connect the volt meter across each "membrane" resistor in turn, and note the PD across that resistor.
+Leave one end of the voltmeter probe stationary at (A-lead, Red) while the other lead is moved successively along locations1-5.
+Plot each value on a graph of PD against "distance from the source", with the membrane resistors being unit distance apart.
 From your graph determine the length constant of this circuit.
-Remember length constant is defined as 37% of initial voltage.